monokai-681/NYT-Scrap/readme.md

 The project starts with an ad hoc Python scraper based on Beautifulsoup to build **a parallel corpus of English and human-translated Simplified Chinese of political news from The New York Times Chinese site.** The date range is from 2020 to June 2023.

 **A parallel corpus of 25k pairs of segments is obtained, with 1.1m English words and 2m Chinese characters**.
 Later, 12k pairs of segments are used as the training data, 0.3k paris as tuning, and 0.5k as test data.
 ModernMT is used to train an adapted MT system to improve the MT translation quality.
-Later, COMET, BERTScore, and BLEU are used for Automatic Evalution.
+Finally, COMET, BERTScore, and BLEU are used for Automatic Evalution, and a manual evalution is also added.

 Unfortunately, the improvement can only be described as modest according to Automatic Evaluation indicators.
 A manual evaluation is also done, which demostrates that there is some subtle improvement in the translation output of the Adapted MT, particularly in word order, thus resulting a higher Fluency evalution.